publiclab/image-sequencer/README.md

 ## Saving Sequences

 IMAGE SEQUENCER supports saving a sequence of modules and their associated settings in a simple string syntax.
-These sequences can be saved in the local storage inside the browser and inside a json file in node.js. sequences can be saved in node context using the CLI option
+These sequences can be saved in the local storage inside the browser and inside a JSON file in node.js. sequences can be saved in node context using the CLI option

 ```shell
 --save-sequence "name stringified-sequence"